Beach Too Sandy, Bryan Too Breaky

 And I'm like, oh, my God, I could never do that about my own podcast or my own work that I do.

 How are these people like able to do this shitty job where they're shitty people and then still laugh at the shitty people being shitty?
 I was always just so impressed by that.
-It's not really.

-It really is, anyway.
+It really is anyway.
 Why do we care what people say about our stupid podcast if there are people out there like trying to make a living, just getting bullied by old women?

-And sure enough, I don't care anymore.
-We did a review, an episode where we read reviews of our own podcast, and it was one of my favorites.
+We did a review, an episode where we read reviews of our own podcast, and it was one of my favorites i was just watching some clips of that yeah you know and and chrissy and i have done this a lot on our show too and

-it's not,
+it's not

 And I feel like that's kind of tailed off in a lot of ways in a lot of places.
-And we also understand that the people working behind the counter are people too, and the customer is not always right.
+And we also understand that the people working behind the counter are people too.

 But that was what was kind of banged into my head.
-When I read
+When I read some of these reviews,

 I